 The legacy that Scandal's use of catalog music (in the music industry that is any music that is "past its prime") in a primetime TV show leaves is significant for not just this show, but for Black icons in the streaming era.
 When the show debuted in 2012, there was no Apple or Amazon subscription music service, and Spotify had 5 million subscribers worldwide.
 As of 2017, there are over 112 million subscribers to streaming music services driving 50% of the music industry's profits.
 Scandal has a Spotify playlist of all the songs in the show.
 This is music two generations removed from Millennials, three from Gen Z. If it wasn't what they were listening to before Scandal, hopefully the show (which is also discoverable on Netflix, Hulu, and Amazon Prime) has helped them discover their own relationship to the foundational soul and R&B music that exerts so much influence on their era's most popular genre: hip-hop.

 Scandal's legacy for the artists it has featured is money.
 If that sounds craven, consider that so many artists of the '60s and '70s were not paid (at all or the amount promised) — on top of that, Black artists were frequently segregated in record stores, on tours, onto Black record labels and publishers, and on TV appearances which caused them to have less opportunities and be paid less for them.
+Before he stoke ABKCO from the Rolling Stones, Allen Klein took the rights to many of Sam Cooke's recordings.
 Motown was notorious for not paying their artists and cooking the books.
 Dionne Warwick declared bankruptcy after decades of mismanagement.
 White men ran nearly all of the labels that signed and made their money from Black artists and audiences.
 In the ensuing decades, many artists who we now consider icons have regained control of their own catalogs, and these placements in a hit TV show, along with the spike it gives them in streaming across a multitude of platforms, are an important source of income.
 They get a substantial payout for the song used in a show, and that use begets more interest in the song, generating money for streams on a multitude of platforms where their music is available.

 Centring the world of Scandal on a Black woman was historic, something that hadn't been done in 40 years.
 Centring the soundtrack on Black artists, highlighting Black excellence, achieves another important feat: it gives us another avenue to relate to and support the songs, both hits and deep cuts, of some of the most impressive artists in music's history.